60+ Top Angular Interview Questions With Answers for 2025

 10. What are Annotations in Angular?

-Annotations in Angular are used for creating an annotation array.
-They are the metadata set on the class that is used to reflect the Metadata library.
+Annotations in Angular create an annotation array.
+They are the metadata set in the class that reflects the metadata library.

 Angular Interview Questions For Beginners